INSTRUCTIONS FOR AUTHORS

 Reviews and Perspectives.
 Most Reviews and Perspectives will be in essay format, with the subject headings dependent on the topic of the paper.
 See recent editions of the journal for examples.

 Manuscripts.
-Manuscripts should be typed in double spacing with a generous margin.
 The paper must include sequential line numbering throughout, and pages should be numbered consecutively, including those containing acknowledgements, references, tables and figure legends.
 Authors should submit the main document as a RTF or Word file.
 Figures can be embedded or uploaded as separate files.
 The RTF and Word will be converted to PDF (portable document format) upon upload.
 Reviewers will review the PDF version while the Word file will remain accessible by the Editorial Office.
-Manuscripts must be in English, and spelling should conform to the Concise Oxford Dictionary of Current English.
+Manuscripts must be in English, and spelling should conform to the Oxford English Dictionary.
 Please refer to the Functional Ecology Manuscript Template for an example of manuscript formatting.

 Figures.
 Please submit electronic artwork as TIFF files (for half-tones) or non-rasterized EPS files (for vector graphics) if possible.
 Detailed information on the publisher's digital illustration standards is available at http://authorservices.wiley.com/electronicartworkguidelines.pdf.
 When uploaded the appropriate file designation should be selected from the options on Manuscript Central.